-- The daily sheen area was multiplied by the depth of entrainment to produce a volume impacted (m). - The daily volume impacted (m) is multiplied by the density of Pacific herring larvae (#/m) to produce the number of individuals exposed. - The number of individuals exposed is then multiplied by the lethal toxicity value (%) to produce the number of individuals killed. - The number of individual larvae killed is then multiplied by the number of eggs required to produce one larva which results in an egg-equivalent kill value.
+- The daily sheen area was multiplied by the depth of entrainment to produce a volume impacted (m3). - The daily volume impacted (m3) is multiplied by the density of Pacific herring larvae (#/m3) to produce the number of individuals exposed. - The number of individuals exposed is then multiplied by the lethal toxicity value (%) to produce the number of individuals killed. - The number of individual larvae killed is then multiplied by the number of eggs required to produce one larva which results in an egg-equivalent kill value.

 Knowing that Pacific herring larvae were emerging across Sitka Sound from April through June and were transported by currents, NOAA assumed that on a daily basis new larvae were transported into the impacted area and came in contact with the oil sheen (i.e., a turnover rate of one-day).
 As such, for each day that sheen was observed (through June 13, 2017; see Exhibit 3.3), the above computation is repeated and the daily egg-equivalent kill values are summed to derive a total kill.
-Because no impacts are expected to occur beyond 2017, the egg-equivalent kill value computed using this approach represents the 2017 value and no future losses are quantified.
-To discount losses that occurred in 2017 to present value (2019), a three percent discount rate was applied.
+The Trustee believe this may result in an under-estimate of injury because the volume of water below the sheen with dissolved PAHs would move differently than the surface sheen, possibly impacting areas where sheen was never observed.
+However, the Trustee makes no attempt to quantify such an impact at this time.